-- sufficiently provide the services or goods which are the subject of a procurement under Paragraph (1) of this Subsection, the County agency shall set-aside the procurement only for bids or proposals from County-based businesses, unless there are not at least two (2) County-based businesses that can sufficiently provide the services or goods which are the subject of the procurement.
-A County agency may also refuse to set aside a procurement for County-based businesses under this Paragraph if the agency determines, after applying any applicable preferences, that the lowest County-based business bid or proposal price is believed to be twelve percent (12%) or more above the likely price on the open market.
-A County agency shall not make such a determination unless the County-based business with the lowest bid or proposal price has been given the opportunity to win the procurement by offering a bid or proposal price less than twelve percent (12%) higher than the likely price on the open market identified by the agency. - (3) Only if a County agency satisfies the requirements of both Paragraphs (1) and (2) of this Subsection and receives approval from the Purchasing Agent may the County agency thereafter issue the procurement in the open market, subject to all of the other applicable preferences and participation requirements prescribed in this Subdivision.
-If a County agency, after receiving approval of the Purchasing Agent, makes a determination not to set aside a procurement under either Paragraphs (1) and (2) of this Subsection and opts to issue the procurement in the open market, the County agency must transmit in writing its determination and the reasons for the determination to the County Executive and County Council no later than fourteen (14) calendar days after the date of the determination's approval by the Purchasing Agent. - (4) Any existing contract or agreement, including any existing multiyear contract or extended contract, for a procurement funded by a County agency or the County government with a total value equal to or less than One Hundred Thousand Dollars (\$100,000) that was not set-aside for County-based small businesses or County-based businesses pursuant to the requirements of this Section, and for which a County agency or the County government secured competitive bids or proposals, including, but not limited to, any procurement contract that was awarded pursuant to Section 10A-112 or Section 10A-113, at the time of any contemplated exercise of an option, extension, or renewal, including automatic extensions or renewals (e. g.
+1 (2) If there are not at least two (2) County-based small businesses that can 2 sufficiently provide the services or goods which are the subject of a procurement under 3 Paragraph (1) of this Subsection, the County agency shall set-aside the procurement only for bids 4 or proposals from County-based businesses, unless there are not at least two (2) County-based 5 businesses that can sufficiently provide the services or goods which are the subject of the 6 procurement.
+A County agency may also refuse to set aside a procurement for County-based 7 businesses under this Paragraph if the agency determines, after applying any applicable 8 preferences, that the lowest County-based business bid or proposal price is believed to be twelve 9 percent (12%) or more above the likely price on the open market.
+A County agency shall not 10 make such a determination unless the County-based business with the lowest bid or proposal 11 price has been given the opportunity to win the procurement by offering a bid or proposal price 12 less than twelve percent (12%) higher than the likely price on the open market identified by the 13 agency.
+14 (3) Only if a County agency satisfies the requirements of both Paragraphs (1) and (2) 15 of this Subsection and receives approval from the Purchasing Agent may the County agency 16 - thereafter issue the procurement in the open market, subject to all of the other applicable 17 preferences and participation requirements prescribed in this Subdivision.
+If a County agency, 18 after receiving approval of the Purchasing Agent, makes a determination not to set aside a 19 procurement under either Paragraphs (1) and (2) of this Subsection and opts to issue the 20 procurement in the open market, the County agency must transmit in writing its determination 21 and the reasons for the determination to the County Executive and County Council no later than 22 fourteen (14) calendar days after the date of the determination's approval by the Purchasing 23 Agent.
+24 (4) Any existing contract or agreement, including any existing multiyear contract or 25 extended contract, for a procurement funded by a County agency or the County government with 26 a total value equal to or less than One Hundred Thousand Dollars (\$100,000) that was not set- 27 aside for County-based small businesses or County-based businesses pursuant to the 28 requirements of this Section, and for which a County agency or the County government secured 29 competitive bids or proposals, including, but not limited to, any procurement contract that was 30 awarded pursuant to Section 10A-112 or Section 10A-113, at the time of any contemplated 31 exercise of an option, extension, or renewal, including automatic extensions or renewals (e. g.